CSFrequency/react-firebase-hooks/database/README.md

 const [keys, loading, error] = useListKeys(reference);
 ```

-As `useList`, but this hook returns a list of the `firebase.database.DataSnapshot.key` values, rather than the the `firebase.database.DataSnapshot`s themselves.
+As `useList`, but this hooks extracts the `firebase.database.DataSnapshot.key` values, rather than the the `firebase.database.DataSnapshot`s themselves.

 The `useListKeys` hook takes the following parameters:

 - `reference`: (optional) `firebase.database.Reference` for the data you would like to load

+Returns:

+- `keys`: an array of `string`, or `void` if no reference is supplied
+- `loading`: a `boolean` to indicate if the data is still being loaded
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `void` if there is no error

 ### useListVals

 ```
-const [values, loading, error] = useListVals<T>(reference, keyField);
+const [values, loading, error] = useListVals<T>(reference, options);
 ```

-As `useList`, but this hook returns a typed list of the `firebase.database.DataSnapshot.val()` values, rather than the the
+As `useList`, but this hook extracts a typed list of the `firebase.database.DataSnapshot.val()` values, rather than the the
-`DataSnapshot`s themselves.
+`firebase.database.DataSnapshot`s themselves.

 The `useListVals` hook takes the following parameters:

 - `reference`: (optional) `firebase.database.Reference` for the data you would like to load
+- `options`: (optional) `Object` with the following parameters:
-- `keyField`: (optional) `string` field name that should be populated with the `firebase.database.DataSnapshot.key` property in the returned value.
+  - `keyField`: (optional) `string` field name that should be populated with the `firebase.firestore.QuerySnapshot.id` property in the returned values

+Returns:

+- `values`: an array of `T`, or `void` if no reference is supplied
+- `loading`: a `boolean` to indicate if the data is still being loaded
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `void` if there is no error

 ### useObject